openstack/nova-specs/specs/stein/approved/bandwidth-resource-provider.rst

 object with ListOfObjectField('RequestGroup') type to store the resource and trait requests coming from the Neutron ports.
 This field will not be persisted in the database.

+A new field ``requester_id`` is added to the InstancePCIRequest versioned object to connect the PCI request created from a Neutron port to the resource request created from the same Neutron port.
+Nova will populate this field with the ``port_id`` of the Neutron port and the ``requester_id`` field of the RequestGroup versioned object will be used to match the PCI request with the resource request.

 The  `QoS minimum bandwidth allocation in Placement API`_ Neutron spec will propose the modeling of the Networking RP subtree in Placement.
 Nova will